atomicdata-dev/atomic-data-docs/src/usecases/data-catalog.md

 Most datacatalogs only have metadata.
 However, if you convert your existing CSV / JSON / XML / ... datasets to _Atomic Data_, you can host them on Atomic-Server as well.
 This has a few advantages:

 - **Data previews** in the browser, users can navigate through the data without leaving the catalog.
-Data itself becomes browseable, too, which means you can traverse a graph by clicking on link values.
+- Data itself becomes **browseable**, too, which means you can traverse a graph by clicking on link values.
 - **Standardized Querying** means you can easily, from the data catalog, can filter and sort the data.
 - **Cross-dataset search**.
 Search queries can be performed over multiple Atomic Data servers at once, enabling searching over multiple datasets.
 This is also called _federated search_.